The Art of the Blues: A Visual Treasury of Black Music’s Golden Age by Bill Dahl (2016)

 There can never be enough praise of the blues, a music that has deeply influenced any kind of Western popular music.
 Without the blues, there would be no jazz (not the way we know it), no skiffle, no beat, no rock music and so on.

 Together with blues music, naturally there came a way of presenting the style, be it called race music (labeled so until the early 1940s), piano blues, county blues, rhythm and blues and so forth.
-Marketing for this product became important, as sales increased, at this time, mostly by the African American community.
+Marketing for this product became important, as sales increased, at this time, mostly in the African American community.

 Little wonder then, that there was massive advertising in black newspapers such as the Chicago Defender.
 The many different approaches to promote this special audio product, the many designs, the inclusion of drawings, pictures, dancing scenes, country stills and presentations of stereotypical scenes, as well as black poverty that today would be called outright racist were rather normal back in the 1930 and 1940s.